 - Parsley leaves

-- Place the clam juice, water and squid ink in a small sauce pan.
+- Place the clam juice, water, squid ink and saffron in a small sauce pan.
 Bring to a gentle boil and then lower the heat to let it cook for another 1 minute.
 Remove from the heat and set aside to let the saffron threads infuse the liquid